swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/conclusion.md

 - CI/CD pipeline configurations
 - Remote Git repository resources

-This is necessary to return to a clean state on your computer, avoid unnecessary incurring costs, and address potential security concerns when using cloud services.
+This is necessary to return to a clean state on your computer, avoid unnecessarily incurring costs, and address potential security concerns when using cloud services.

 !!! note